Top 50 MySQL Interview Questions and Answers

 3. What are SQL commands?
 Classify the SQL commands.

-SQL commands are a set of instructions used to interact with the database like SQL Server, MySql, Oracle, etc. SQL commands are responsible for creating and doing all the manipulation on the database.
-These are also responsible for giving/taking out access rights to a particular database.
+SQL commands are a set of instructions used to interact with databases like SQL Server, MySQL, Oracle, etc. These commands are responsible for creating and manipulating the database, as well as providing access rights to specific users.

 Classification of SQL Commands